Zaphoood/tresor/README.md

 | `:e`        | Reload current file (You will be prompted to enter your password again) |
 | `:e <file>` | Load `<file>` from disk                                                 |

-Note that currently, the `:w` command is pretty much useless, since editing entries is not supported, therefor it's not possible to actually make changes to a file.
+Note that currently, the `:w` command is pretty much useless, since editing entries is not supported, so it's not possible to actually make changes to a file.
 However, the last selected group is, in fact, stored and remembered when re-opening.

 To search through the current group, type `/` followed by a query and press <kbd>Enter</kbd>.
 Cycle through search results using `n` and `N`.